Kia CHL Top-10 Spotlight: Foreurs digging for gold

 It’s no secret that success in major junior hockey is cyclical, which is why it should come as no surprise that the Val-d’Or Foreurs are digging for gold this season.

-The Abitibi team won a QMJHL title in 2014 and finished in the league’s top half the next two years including a 49-win season in 2016.
-They have rebuilt and are here, five seasons later, having posted a league-leading .833 point percentage during a six-game exhibition schedule, which offers renewed optimism and a fourth-place recognition in the preseason edition of the Kia CHL Top-10 Rankings.
+The Abitibi team won a President’s Cup in 2014 and finished in the league’s top half the next two years including a 49-win season in 2016.
+They have been rebuilding ever since by making more first round selections than any other QMJHL team since 2017.
+And now, having posted a league-leading .833 point percentage during a six-game exhibition schedule, have a renewed optimism and a fourth-place recognition in the preseason edition of the Kia CHL Top-10 Rankings.

-Headlined by offseason acquisition Jakob Pelletier – a 2019 first-round selection of the Calgary Flames – the shifty forward joins the Foreurs after spending the past three campaigns with the Moncton Wildcats in which he amassed 232 points over 182 career appearances with the club, including 32 goals and 50 assists last season to earn a spot on the QMJHL Second All-Star Team.
+Headlining their talent is actually an offseason acquisition, Jakob Pelletier, a 2019 first-round selection of the Calgary Flames.
+The shifty forward joins the Foreurs after spending the past three campaigns with the Moncton Wildcats in which he amassed 232 points over 182 career appearances with the club, including 32 goals and 50 assists last season to earn a spot on the QMJHL Second All-Star Team.

 A natural leader, Pelletier captained a loaded Wildcats club last season and he was immediately appointed the ‘C’ upon his arrival in Val-d’Or.